-Team-building is a much-talked-about leadership topic in today’s business world.
+Leadership rules and team building are much-talked-about leadership topics in today’s business world.

 While a lot of my leadership skills and practices were achieved through training, a huge amount came from my involvement with the following sports throughout my life:

 Key to Success

 As I was watching NASCAR racing one time, I took note of and remembered the team-building training of pit crews, who are key to racing success.

 In the span of fewer than fifteen seconds, pit crews can change four tires, refill the fuel tank, clean the windshield, remove litter from the front grill, and repair minor damages.

 I particularly noticed the crew member removing a tire and gently rolling it away.
 While installing the new tire, another crew member quickly rolled or carried the tire away.